HL7/davinci-deqm/input/pagecontent/bulk-import.md

 - When inputs are laid out *by type*: all MeasureReport instances will be found in MeasureReport-specific files.
-- When inputs are laid out *by subject*: MeasureReport instances for the subject SHALL appear at the top of the subject’s block, as either the subject or directly after the subject instance.
+- When inputs are laid out *by subject*: MeasureReport instances for the subject will appear at the top of the subject’s block, as either the subject or directly after the subject instance.

 Note that because the MeasureReport instances must either be the subject or contain